 And slays the brute, for he had greatly sinned.

-(To build the timeless city as our home),
+To claim the timeless city as our home,

 The Hebrews safely through the Red Sea trod,